Rob-Rychs/quest-submission/beginner-cadence-course.md

 1. Because the function changeGreeting would update the state onchain and therefore be a transaction and require gas and signing.

-2. AuthAccount is allowing the transaction to access the variables stored in the account during the prepare phase and perhaps modify it before passing it to the execute phase.
+2. AuthAccount is allowing the transaction to access the variables stored in the account during the prepare phase and perhaps modify it before passing it to the execute phase.  because of Cadence’s ‘Safety and Security’ pillar that, developers can focus solely on building their contract without having to worry about there being any security exploits in their contracts.

 3. Prepare runs before the execute and really is just a way of separating the logic in our code making it easier to read.